Sabrinas Organizing

 after kitchen picture3

 You may wonder what we did with the older cabinets.
-Well, I felt so guilty that we were getting rid of the few cabinets we had so I asked around if anyone wanted them.
-Lucky for us, a client of mine took them all for her shop.
-As we took down the cabinets, I thought of when we saw them put up the first time.
+I felt so guilty that we were getting rid of the few cabinets we had, so I asked if anyone wanted them.
+Lucky for us, a client of mine took them all to her shop.
+As we took down the cabinets, I thought of seeing them put up the first time.
 We were newlyweds and young.
-How clean and new space was, how we loved to see the new kitchen.
-We were happy to have a new house, a new home to start our lives together.
+The space was clean and new, and we loved to see the new kitchen.
+We were happy to have a new house and home to start our lives together.
 So, as expected, this was a little emotional for me.
-But, as the process progressed and the issues handled, I started feeling better about the transformation and space.
+But, as the process progressed and the issues were handled, I started feeling better about the transformation and space.

-The next post is how we organized our stuff so we knew where everything was while we were dealing with the kitchen remodel.
-Hope you come back and check it out.
-Please share too.
+The next post is about how we organized our stuff so we knew where everything was while we were dealing with the kitchen remodel.
+I hope you come back and check it out.
+Please share, too.

 More Kitchen Organization Tips